-- the National Safeguarding Officers (and in the absence of the National Safeguarding Officers the NTCG National Administrative Bishop at Head Office (Northampton). - the local Children's Social Services (following the Local Safeguarding Children Board (LSCB) procedures) in regard to the suspension of the worker and discuss. - also make a referral to the Local Authority Designated Officer (LADO) as follows:
+- the National Safeguarding Officers (and in the absence of the National Safeguarding Officers the NTCG National Administrative Bishop at Head Office (Northampton). - the local Children's Social Services (following the Local Safeguarding Children Board (LSCB) procedures) regarding the suspension of the worker and discuss. - also make a referral to the Local Authority Designated Officer (LADO) as follows: Contact Details) 013332 642376